mavie1322/mavie1322/README.md

 - 👋 Hi, I’m Teclaire Bahel
-- 👀 I am into Software Development
+- 👀 I am into Front-End Development
-- 🌱 I’m currently learning Front-end and Back-end with Northcoders
+- 🌱 I’ve graduated with Northcoders Software Development Bootcamp
-- 💞️ I’m looking to collaborate and gain experience in the field
+- 💞️ I’m looking to collaborate and gain experience in React
 - 📫 How to reach me : babimbilyoness@gmail.com

 <!---